jdefrance7/SeniorDesignProject/Arduino/README.md

 ### CAN Receiver Test

-Tests the receiving operation of the AST-CAN485 CAN transceiver.
+Tests the receiving operation of the AST-CAN485 CAN transceiver (courtesy of Atlantis Specialist Technologies).

 ---

 ### CAN Transmitter Test

-Tests the transmitting operation of the AST-CAN485 CAN transceiver.
+Tests the transmitting operation of the AST-CAN485 CAN transceiver (courtesy of Atlantis Specialist Technologies).

 ---